-To become an AIS member please send a check made payable to the American Iris Society (AIS) or alternatively payment may be made by providing your VISA or MasterCard number, expiration date, and 3 digit security code.
-The AIS only accepts VISA and MasterCard credit cards.
+To become an AIS member please send a check made payable to the American Iris Society (AIS).

 Join on-line: Join or renew your AIS membership with our convenient on-line AIS membership selection.
 Click to go directly to this area: AIS On-Line Membership

 AIS Electronic Membership: To join or renew as an AIS Emember use any of the regular methods provided here.
-The AIS announces a new membership service – electronic membership.
-Emembership is separate from the normal AIS membership.
+Emembership is separate from the Print AIS membership and is included in the Full AIS membership.
 Please see the Electronic Membership Information area of the website for more details on this service.

 Note: to access this area you must have a current AIS Emembership.
-AIS Emembership is separate from the normal AIS membership.
 Please see the Electronic Membership Information area of the website for more details.

 Perhaps you have a business that could benefit from advertising in the AIS Bulletin.
 The AIS Bulletin reaches all members of the AIS who very likely would have a direct interest in your iris related product offerings.
 Target your audience directly and effectively with an AIS Bulletin advertisement.
 The rates for advertising are quite reasonable, the benefits are considerable.

-To view the rates structure and advertisement options/requirements please follow this link: AIS Bulletin Advertising-2014 Advertisement Submission Requirements
+To view the rates structure and advertisement options/requirements please follow this link: AIS Bulletin Advertising

 SCHEDULES: Lois Rose